 Section 7.
 Term and Limitation of Remedies.
 This Agreement begins when you accept it and continues until terminated immediately on written notice pursuant to Section 11 of this Agreement.
 Either party may terminate this Agreement, and your participation in Microsoft Advertising, at any time, for any or no reason, immediately on written notice.
 Section 4 through Section 14, as well as your warranty in the preamble, survive termination.

 Section 8.
 Microsoft Advertising User Data.
 As between you and us, we own and control all information we collect from users in connection with our advertising services, including user information collected from Microsoft online properties, apps, and other technology like our tags, pixels, or other unique tracking codes (“Microsoft Advertising User Data”).
 Microsoft uses such Microsoft Advertising User Data for the purposes of delivering Microsoft Advertising, including, where applicable, retargeting and conversions.
 You understand and acknowledge that Microsoft uses Microsoft Advertising User Data for its own purposes, including to improve its services.
 In addition, Microsoft may use Microsoft Advertising User Data for purposes related to reporting and performance analysis.
-We do not share Microsoft Advertising User Data collected as a result of your use of Microsoft Advertising with other advertisers or third parties in any identifiable form.
-To the extent such Microsoft Advertising User Data is also Personal Data (defined below), we collect, use, and disclose such data as described in the Microsoft Privacy Statements available at https://privacy.microsoft.com/en-us/privacystatement.
+We do not share Personal Data (defined below) that may be contained in Microsoft Advertising User Data collected as a result of your use of Microsoft Advertising with other advertisers or third parties in any form that identifies individuals personally.
+To the extent such Microsoft Advertising User Data is also Personal Data, we collect, use, and disclose such data as described in the Microsoft Privacy Statements available at https://privacy.microsoft.com/en-us/privacystatement.

 Section 9.
 Your Privacy Obligations.

 - With respect to Personal Data of individuals residing in the European Economic Area, you represent and warrant that: